sinch/docs/docs/sms/sms-guide.md

 ```

-Create auto update group for shared short code *54321* with keyword `SINCH`: if followed by *JOIN* will add them to the group, if followed by *LEAVE* will remove them from the group.
-Please note that keywords are not case sensitive so *Sinch* , *SInCh* , *SINCH* and other permutations will all be treated the same.
+Create an auto update group for shared short code *54321* with keyword `SINCH`: if followed by *JOIN* will add them to the group, if followed by *LEAVE* will remove them from the group.
+Note that keywords are not case sensitive so *Sinch* , *SInCh* , *SINCH* and other permutations will all be treated the same.

 **Create Auto Update Group For Shared Short Code**
 ```shell